 Book a Private Island in the Caribbean

 My last example is a little hard to believe, so bear with me.
-Late last year, the points and miles community collectively gasped when it was discovered that one of the Small Luxury Hotel properties partnered with Hyatt was an ‘ultra all-inclusive' private island resort called Calala Island.
+In 2019, the points and miles community collectively gasped when it was discovered that one of the Small Luxury Hotel properties partnered with Hyatt was an ‘ultra all-inclusive' private island resort called Calala Island.

 Located in the ‘NiCaribbean'—off the Caribbean coast of Nicaragua—and hosting a maximum of 8 occupants, this is an authentic private island experience.